rbisdorff/Digraph3/docSphinx/tutorial.rst

 The *rating-by-sorting* approach, on the other hand, only determines for each University a less precise but *prudent* rating of its individual enrolment quality, furthermore supported by a known majority of performance criteria significance; a somehow *fairer* and *robuster* result, but, much less evident for easily comparing the apparent enrolment quality among Universities.
 Poorly, or not at all valuated Universities, for instance, would appear trivially rated into more or less the whole range of 9-tiles.

-Let us conclude by saying that we prefer this latter *rating-by-scoring* approach; perhaps impreciser, due the case given, to missing data and lack of discrimination power of the rating criteria; yet, well grounded in a powerful bipolar-valued logical and computational framework (see the advanced topics of the Digraph3 documentation).
+Let us conclude by saying that we prefer this latter *rating-by-scoring* approach; perhaps impreciser, due the case given, to missing data and lack of discrimination power of the rating criteria; yet, well grounded in a powerful bipolar-valued logical and computational framework (see the :ref:`advanced topics of the Digraph3 documentation <Advanced-Topics-label>`).

 Back to :ref:`Content Table <Tutorial-label>`